apache/activemq-website/src/components/classic/documentation/jms2.md

   <version>${activemq.version}</version>
 </dependency>
 ```
-Note: With ActiveMQ Classic 6.x the `activemq-client-jakarta` module is removed as it is no longer needed.
+Note: With ActiveMQ 6.x the `activemq-client-jakarta` module is removed as it is no longer needed.

 ### Spring bean usage